The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Volume Measurement

 \subsection{Heterogeneity of trade mechanisms}

-Unlike stocks, whose outstanding shares are stable over short horizons, the supply of outcome shares on Polymarket is dynamic and changes with trading demand.
-We illustrate this heterogeneity with several filled orders from the 2024 U.S. Presidential Election market, shown in \autoref{tab_example_orders_types}.
+Unlike stocks, whose outstanding shares are stable over short horizons, the supply of outcome shares on Polymarket changes through share minting, share burning, and position conversion. \autoref{tab_example_orders_types} illustrates this heterogeneity with filled orders from the 2024 U.S. Presidential Election market.

-In each trade, one asset is the YES or NO share, identified by its unique token ID, and the other asset is USDC (asset ID \texttt{0}).
-In the \emph{Simple Trade}, traders \texttt{0x869...} and \texttt{0xd42...} sold 200 and 10 shares of Trump NO (\texttt{4833104333...}) for 118 USDC and 5.9 USDC, respectively.
+In each trade, one asset is a YES or NO share, identified by its unique token ID, and the other asset is USDC (asset ID \texttt{0}).
+The \emph{Simple Trade} consists of three matched orders.
+Traders \texttt{0x869...} and \texttt{0xd42...} sold 200 and 10 shares of Trump NO (\texttt{4833104333...}) for 118 USDC and 5.9 USDC, respectively.
 The counterparty, trader \texttt{0x9d8...}, bought 210 shares of Trump NO for 123.9 USDC.
-This order is matched by the Polymarket Neg Risk CTF Exchange smart contract (\texttt{0xC5d...}).
+These orders were matched by the Polymarket \texttt{NegRiskCTFExchange} smart contract (\texttt{0xC5d...}).

 In the \emph{Share Minting Trade}, trader \texttt{0x351...} bought 6000 shares of Biden NO (\texttt{3473165777...}) for 3960 USDC, and trader \texttt{0xE0D...} bought 6000 shares of Biden YES (\texttt{8802783960...}) for 2040 USDC.
 The combined 6000 USDC is locked as collateral, and 6000 shares each of Biden NO and YES are minted and distributed to the two traders.